GBATZOLIS/ID-diff/README.md

 # Diffusion Models Encode the Intrinsic Dimension of Data Manifolds
 ![ICML 2024](https://img.shields.io/badge/ICML-2024-blue.svg)

-This repo is the official pytorch implementation of the paper [Diffusion Models Encode the Intrinsic Dimension of Data Manifolds]([https://openreview.net/forum?id=PxTIG12RRHS](https://arxiv.org/abs/2212.12611))
+This repo is the official pytorch implementation of the paper [Diffusion Models Encode the Intrinsic Dimension of Data Manifolds](https://arxiv.org/abs/2212.12611).

-by Jan Stanczuk*, Georgios Batzolis*, Teo Deveney and Carola-Bibiane Schönlieb
+by Jan Stanczuk*, Georgios Batzolis*, Teo Deveney, and Carola-Bibiane Schönlieb

+You can find the paper on [arXiv](https://arxiv.org/abs/2212.12611) and more details on the project's [website](https://gbatzolis.github.io/ID-diff/).

 --------------------